salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

 ## Cloud Logging Agent

-Apart from the API, Cloud Logging can consume logs emitted by a generic fluentd agent when configured to use [flutnet-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) or while on GCE/EC2, via the google [cloud logging agent](https://cloud.google.com/logging/docs/agent/).
-The cloud logging agent is actually still just `fluentd` but with GCP-centric parsers and built in and an installer.
+More common than the API, Cloud Logging reads log files on source systems and emits them to GCP via a logging agent or a fluentd plugin.
+While on GCE or EC2 instances, the [cloud logging agent](https://cloud.google.com/logging/docs/agent/) provides easy installation and [several pre-built configuration](https://github.com/GoogleCloudPlatform/fluentd-catch-all-config) to emit formatted log to GCP.
+If the source system is running off the shelf `fluentd`, the cloud logging integration can be added in by simply applying the  [flutnet-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) gem.

 First we will install the `cloud logging agent` on GCE and then the `fluent-plugin-google-cloud` on generic, stan-alone `fluentd`.
 This article does not show the installation steps on AWS and the links above describe its setup.